 In practice, this means informing their permanent secretary - the top civil servant in their department - of anything contentious that might crop up.

-In the case of junior ministers, the guidelines stress that "responsibilities should be arranged" to avoid any conflict of interest.'No alternative'
+In the case of junior ministers, the guidelines stress that "responsibilities should be arranged" to avoid any conflict of interest.

 In layman's language, this means ensuring the rail or roads minister do not find themselves in the invidious position of deciding whether a new route should pass through or skirt round their backyard.

 Secretaries of State such as Ms Greening, who are responsible for every decision taken by their department, do not have such a get-out clause.

 Akash Paun says it is a "well-accepted convention" that ministers can also lobby their colleagues on issues like hospital closures and planning decisions which have a direct bearing on their constituents.

 In 2006, the then cabinet minister Hazel Blears defended her decision to take part in a protest over plans to close part of a hospital in her constituency - a result of a government-backed shake-up - by saying her "first and foremost job" was to represent her constituents.

 And last year Iain Duncan Smith raised eyebrows by signing a petition on the doorstep of No 10 opposing the closure of A&E and maternity units at a hospital in his east London constituency.

 In such situations, the code states that ministers must make it clear they are acting on behalf of their constituents and not on behalf of their department.